andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ```

-### 2. Add the default middleware early to the pipeline
+### 2. Call `UseSecurityHeaders()` early in the middleware pipeline

-The security headers middleware can only add headers to _all_ requests if it is early in the middleware pipeline, so it's important to add the headders middleware at the start of your middleware pipeline.
-However, if you want to have endpoint-specific policies, then you _also_ need to place the middleware after the call to `UseRouting()`, as that is the point at which the endpoint that will be executed is selected.
+The security headers middleware can only add headers to _all_ requests if it is early in the middleware pipeline, so it's important to add the headers middleware at the start of your middleware pipeline by calling `UseSecurityHeaders()`.
+However, if you want to have endpoint-specific policies, then you also need to call `UseEndpointSecurityHeaders()` _after_ the call to `UseRouting()`.
+For example:

 ```csharp
 var builder = WebApplication.CreateBuilder();